-Denver native Dianne Reeves has achieved remarkable status as a vocalist in the jazz world.
+Denver resident Dianne Reeves has achieved remarkable status as a vocalist in the jazz world.

 The unique timbre of her voice and the style and sensitivity she brings to her songs have made her an American treasure.
 Music was everywhere in Dianne’s family when she was growing up, and she honed her jazz chops with her cousin, George Duke, and her uncle, Charles Burrell.